How to Be Humble in a Relationship: 15 Charming Ways

 Sure, you may have been at the top of your class or won awards and scholarships for your work with the less fortunate, but none of this matters if it was only done to make yourself look better to others.

-Do good things simply for the sake of doing them, not as padding for your college application.
+Learning how to be humble in a relationship involves doing good things simply for the sake of doing them, not as padding for your college application.
 Actual acts of humility come naturally and are meant to improve the lives of others, not just your own.

 6. Embrace discomfort and encourage change